davenakasone/rsa306b_api_applications/read_me.txt

-    working                 # basic tests to ensure interfacing, self-contained resources per directory cpp_block_IQ_v1     # gets IQ from Cplx32 type, includes time, prepared for class use, looks good cpp_DPX_v1          # basic view of DPX data, may be useful, but very heavy cpp_freq_span_v1    # basic test using frequency spectrum cpp_freq_span_v2    # frequency spectrum, unpacking parameters to prepare for class use, looks good
+    working                 # basic tests to ensure interfacing, self-contained resources per directory cpp_block_IQ_v1     # gets IQ from Cplx32 type, includes time, prepared for class use, looks good cpp_class_v1        # trying to make a class where the API abstraction is removed cpp_DPX_v1          # basic view of DPX data, may be useful, but very heavy cpp_freq_span_v1    # basic test using frequency spectrum cpp_freq_span_v2    # frequency spectrum, unpacking parameters to prepare for class use, looks good